 Municipal Laws and Ordinances

-While some of the larger cities in Texas publish their ordinances online, not all local governments are able to upload their ordinances, and so they must be reviewed in person.
-To access a local government's ordinances in print, you may need to go through the city clerk's office, the county clerk's office, or in smaller cities and towns, through the governing body itself (e.g., councilpersons, mayor, aldermen, commissioners).
+Many of the larger cities in Texas publish their ordinances online.
+But because not all municipalities do, you may need to review the ordinances in person.
+To access a municipality's ordinances in print, you may need to go through the city clerk's office, or in smaller cities and towns, through the governing body itself (e.g., councilpersons, mayor, aldermen, commissioners).
 Your local public library may also have a print copy of city ordinances.

-The sites below serve as digital libraries for municipal codes and ordinances.
-While many city ordinances are available, not all will be.
+The websites below serve as digital libraries for the codes and ordinances of certain municipalities.
 If you do not find your city's ordinances on one site, you may still want to check the other sites as some carry many more sets of ordinances than others.
 Some cities also publish their ordinances on their own website rather than on a third-party site.
 Feel free to contact us if you are having trouble locating a city's ordinances.

 - AmLegal — provides access to the ordinances of over 40 Texas cities

 - Franklin Legal Publishing — very large collection of city ordinances for Texas cities